Who We Are

 Whether your passion is target shooting, hunting or competitive gun sports — or your goal is to increase home safety or comfort with gun safety — the Lincoln County Rifle Club (LCRC) will be of interest to you.

 LCRC is a private member club in Midcoast Maine dedicated to the safe enjoyment of the shooting sports and safe handling of guns used for personal or home safety.
 The Club was founded in 1933 by nine original members, and has been providing a quality shooting experience ever since.
-Today, the club has over 400 members centered primarily in Lincoln and Waldo counties, but with representation from throughout Maine an aerial view of the range and adjacent states.
+Today, the club has over 400 members centered primarily in Lincoln and Waldo counties, but with representation from throughout Maine and the New England states.
 Located in Damariscotta, Maine, LCRC provides a full range of facilities and events to accommodate a wide range of shooting interests.

-The club's facilities include an indoor 50 foot range for pistol shoots.
+The Club's facilities include an indoor 50 foot range for pistol shoots.
 Outdoor ranges include 50, 100, 200 and 300 yard targets from a bench house with 12 benches and 11 off-hand ports.
-There is an adjacent covered firing line for additional offhand targets, including metal silhouette targets.
+There is an adjacent covered firing line for additional offhand targets, including metal silhouette targets, a personal protection practice area, and a new outdoor pistol range.
 Weekly trap shoots are a popular summertime activity.

 The versatility of the facilities — target types, distance targets, benches and off-hand ports, indoor and outdoor ranges — make the club a venue for many nationally and internationally sanctioned shoots.
 The facilities help attract a broad range of skills among members who are available for mentoring and instruction.